fedidat/HexoSite/source/_posts/100-404-page-with-hexo.md

 ## Defining a 404 page

-Netlify's server is pretty simple: it just goes to the 404.html on your root folder.
+The handling of 404 by Netlify's server is pretty simple: it just goes to the 404.html on your root folder.

 On Hexo, you can accomplish that in two ways: